Different Types of Mutual Funds

 • Large and Mid-Cap funds:

-These schemes usually invest 35% in large-cap and 35% in mid-cap companies of the total asset value with the aim to generate better returns and experience less volatility.
+These schemes usually invest 35% in large-cap and 35% in mid-cap companies of the total asset value to generate better returns and experience less volatility.

 2. Debt Funds